Lockheed YF-22: Demonstration and validation

-Having performed poorly during ATF concept exploration while also losing the ATB to Northrop who had a curved surface design, Lockheed abandoned faceting in 1984 and began incorporating curved shapes and surfaces.
-Although its analytical tools were initially not able to calculate for such shapes, good empirical results from radar range testing at Helendale, California, gave Lockheed confidence in designing a stealthy aircraft with smooth, curved surfaces, thus greatly improving its aerodynamic characteristics.
+With Lockheed performing poorly during ATF concept exploration with its faceted designs, while also losing the ATB to Northrop's curved surface design, the company abandoned faceting in 1984 and began incorporating curved shapes and surfaces.
+Although its analytical tools were initially not able to calculate for such shapes, good empirical results from radar range testing at its test range in Helendale, California gave Lockheed confidence in designing a stealthy aircraft with smooth, curved surfaces, thus greatly improving its aerodynamic characteristics.
 As Lockheed gradually became able to analyze curved shapes, (Note: A stealthy curved radome was the last challenge Lockheed overcame in early 1985.) the final design submitted for Dem/Val, designated Configuration 090P, would have an arrowhead-like forward fuselage shape, swept trapezoidal wings, four empennage tail surfaces, S-shaped inlet ducts obscuring the engine face, and an internal rotary missile launcher.
 In addition to the change in aircraft design, Lockheed also shifted much more engineering talent and manpower to its ATF effort, appointing Sherman Mullin as the program manager, and had its draft proposals aggressively red-teamed by a group led by retired Air Force general Alton D. Slay.
-The resulting proposal improvements were substantial, particularly the systems engineering volume.
+The resulting proposal improvements were substantial, particularly the volume for systems engineering.

-The ATF RFP would see some alterations after its first release; the SPO drastically increased all-aspect stealth requirements in December 1985 after discussions with Lockheed and Northrop regarding their experiences with the Have Blue/F-117 and ATB/B-2, and the requirement for flying technology demonstrator prototypes was added in May 1986 due to recommendations from the Packard Commission, a federal commission by President Ronald Reagan to study Department of Defense procurement practices.
+The ATF RFP would see some alterations after its first release.
+The SPO drastically increased all-aspect stealth requirements in December 1985 after discussions with Lockheed and Northrop regarding their experiences with the Have Blue/F-117 and ATB/B-2.
+The requirement for flying technology demonstrator prototypes was added in May 1986 due to recommendations from the Packard Commission, a federal commission by President Ronald Reagan to study Department of Defense procurement practices.
 Seven companies submitted bids in July 1986.
 (Note: The seven bidding companies were Lockheed, Boeing, General Dynamics, McDonnell Douglas, Northrop, Grumman, and North American Rockwell.)
 Owing to the immense investments companies were expected to make on their own, teaming was encouraged by the SPO.
 Following proposal submissions, Lockheed, Boeing, and General Dynamics formed a team to develop whichever of their proposed designs was selected, if any.
 Northrop and McDonnell Douglas formed a team with a similar agreement.